junxit/us-congress-bills-114/metadata.md

 - 2015-06-09 — The House Committee on Rules reported an original measure, H. Rept.
 114-145, by Mr. Newhouse.
 - 2015-06-09 — The House Committee on Rules reported an original measure, H. Rept.
 114-145, by Mr. Newhouse.
 - 2015-06-09 — The resolution provides for a modified-open rule for H.R.2685 and a closed rule for H.R.
 2393.
+- 2015-06-10 — Considered as privileged matter. (consideration: CR H4020-4030)
+- 2015-06-10 — DEBATE - The House proceeded with one hour of debate on H. Res.
+303.
+- 2015-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-10 — On agreeing to the resolution Agreed to by the Yeas and Nays: 244 - 187 (Roll no. 330). (text: CR H4020)
+- 2015-06-10 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 244 - 187 (Roll no. 330).(text: CR H4020)
+- 2015-06-10 — The previous question was ordered without objection. (consideration: CR H4030)